Free Amigurumi Crochet Terrarium

 I selected worsted weight yarn for my terrarium because it’s my current favorite yarn weight to work with.
 I used a smaller hook than normal on this project so that the stitches would be tight and so that the crochet cactus would be small enough to fit in the jar.
 But if you have a larger jar, you can use a larger hook with your worsted weight yarn.
 And if you have a smaller jar, than thinner yarn might be better for your cactus garden.
 All that to say, feel free to experiment with different yarn weights and hook sizes to create succulents in various sizes to fit the jar that you have.

 Is there anything else you would like to add before we go?

 For many of us at Interweave this was our first time making a terrarium.
 Thankfully, someone had the book Modern Terrarium Studio and we were able to see in pictures and words how to make a terrarium.
 Whether you use crochet cactus or live plants, the crochet plant holder will hang your terrarium in style.

 Thank you Dana for these incredible free amigurumi crochet succulent patterns and for visiting with us!
-Make sure you are signed in and continue below for Dana’s free Crochet Terrarium patterns.
+Make sure you are signed in and click the Download Now button below for Dana’s free Crochet Terrarium patterns.

 Posted July 17, 2017.
 Updated July 14, 2017.
 Featured Image: Terrariums from Interweave’s Terrarium Day 2016 with Dana’s free amigurumi crochet terrarium in front.
 Photo by George Boe.